kromka-chleba/perfect_city_mirror/doc/Perfect_City_Design_Guide.md

 The city has multiple layers, both physical and psychological.
 Physical layers of the city are: buildings, the outside, the basement and the hell (the bottom part of the basement).
 Psychological layers
-are: the "real" world (the one Seba was before entering the city, the city, Seba's memories, dreams and nightmares.
+are: the "real" world (the one Seba was before entering the city), the city, Seba's memories, dreams and nightmares.
 Although the layers exists, their boundaries aren't clear and often get blurred.
 Seba's thoughts and nightmares soak into the city's tissue.